Light

 2.1 AmbientLight

-- Features: Has no position or direction, and no shadows are created.
-Used for correction to slightly brighten dark areas where light does not reach.
+- Features: Has no position or direction, and creates no shadows.
+It is used for correction to slightly brighten dark areas where light does not reach.

 2.2 DirectionalLight

-Light that shines in parallel in a specific direction from an infinitely far distance like the sun.
+Light that shines in parallel from an infinitely distant source in a specific direction, like the sun.

-- Features: Direction is constant regardless of position, and it is the most representative light source that can create shadows.
+- Features: Direction is constant regardless of position, and it is the most representative light source capable of creating shadows.

 2.3 PointLight

-Light that spreads in all directions from a point in space.
+Light that radiates in all directions from a point in space.

 radiusproperty determines the range the light reaches.